paper-trail-gem/paper_trail/README.md

 end

 describe Widget do
-  it "is not versioned by default" do
+  it 'is not versioned by default' do
     is_expected.to_not be_versioned
   end

-  describe "add versioning to the `Widget` class" do
+  describe 'add versioning to the `Widget` class' do
     before(:all) do
       class Widget < ActiveRecord::Base
         has_paper_trail
       end
     end

-    it "enables paper trail" do
+    it 'enables paper trail' do
       is_expected.to be_versioned
     end
   end